openconfig/ondatra/README.md

 ## Debugging an Ondatra Test

-To run an Ondatra test in "debug mode," pass the `-debug` flag to `go test.` Debug mode allows you to insert breakpoints in your code with one simple line:
+To run an Ondatra test in debug mode, pass the `-debug` flag to `go test`.
+Debug mode allows you to insert breakpoints in your code with one simple line:

 ```go
 ondatra.Debug().Breakpoint(t)